CMMS Solution CMMS Blog Facility Maintenance

 What is building maintenance?

 Building maintenance is a subset of facility maintenance.
 It entails keeping a building in good working condition while also ensuring it stays in an optimal state.
-This includes maintenance activities such as cleaning, repairing, and upkeep of buildings and their nearby grounds.
+Building management includes maintenance activities such as cleaning, repairing, and upkeep of buildings and their nearby grounds.
 Building maintenance workers are also responsible for adhering to all safety protocols.

 How is facility maintenance different from other types of maintenance management?